 How much does a tech recruitment agency charge?

-Most charge a percentage of the hire’s first-year salary, typically 15%–30%, with senior and hard-to-fill engineering and leadership roles at the higher end.
-The structure — contingency, retained or a risk-share model spread over time — often matters more to a scale-up than the headline percentage.
+Most charge a percentage of the hire’s first-year salary, typically 15% to 30%, with senior and hard-to-fill engineering and leadership roles at the higher end.
+Almost every agency structures this as either contingency (paid when the hire starts) or retained (paid in instalments across the search).

 What’s the difference between contingency and retained recruitment?

 With contingency you pay a single fee only when a candidate starts, so the agency carries the risk until then.
-With retained search you pay in instalments across the search in exchange for a dedicated, prioritised and usually more thorough process — better suited to senior, confidential or genuinely scarce roles.
+With retained search you pay in instalments across the search in exchange for a dedicated, prioritised and usually more thorough process, better suited to senior, confidential or genuinely scarce roles.
+These are the two standard industry models.

 Do you have to pay a recruitment fee if the hire leaves?

-It depends on the model.
-Standard contingency placements usually include a short rebate window.
-With Pay While They Stay™, the fee is spread over 12 monthly instalments and the payments stop if the hire leaves — so you stop paying when the value stops.
+With standard contingency placements there’s usually a short rebate window.
+We also offer Pay While They Stay™, which most agencies don’t: the fee is spread over 12 monthly instalments and the payments stop if the hire leaves, so you stop paying when the value stops.

 How can a startup afford recruitment fees on a tight runway?

 Spreading the fee is the most direct route.
-Pay While They Stay™ turns a one-off invoice into a manageable monthly cost that pauses if the hire departs, keeping cash free for product and growth while still giving you access to senior talent you couldn’t reach with a job advert.
+Pay While They Stay™ turns a one-off invoice into a manageable monthly cost that pauses if the hire departs.
+For VC-backed founders, our sister brand Aligned lets you defer up to 75% of the fee until your next funding round.